tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 the evidence types the client is able to provide to the server, when challenged using a certificate_request message.
-If the server wants to request evidence from the client, it MUST include the client_attestation_type extension in the EncryptedExtensions.
+If the server wants to request evidence from the client, it MUST include the evidence_proposal extension in the EncryptedExtensions.
 This evidence_proposal extension in the EncryptedExtensions then indicates what evidence format the client is requested to provide in a subsequent Certificate message.
 The value conveyed in the